 There is a short-term car park (not free) at each cruise terminal, used for collecting and dropping off, and large bays for coaches.

-The four cruise terminals are managed by Southampton Port Authority.
+The five cruise terminals are managed by Southampton Port Authority.
 It is they who decide which cruise ship will use which terminal, not the cruise companies.
 Only one cruise ship can occupy a terminal and the same cruise company doesn't always use the same terminal.
-Occasionally a fifth terminal is needed at Southampton, when this happens it's located between the City and Mayflower terminals.

 To check which cruise terminal your ship is scheduled to dock at you should refer to the official Southampton ports website.
 This lists which vessel is in port each day and which cruise terminal they are booked into, along with their scheduled arrival and departure times.